Train Decision Trees Using Classification Learner App

 If you want to automate training the same classifier with new data, or learn how to programmatically train classifiers, you can generate code from the app.
-To generate code for the best trained model, on the Classification Learner tab, in the Export section, click Export Model > Generate Code.
+To generate code for the best trained model, on the Classification Learner tab, in the Export section, click Generate Function.

 The app generates code from your model and displays the file in the MATLAB Editor.
 To learn more, see Generate MATLAB Code to Train the Model with New Data.

 This example uses Fisher's 1936 iris data.
 The iris data contains measurements of flowers: the petal length, petal width, sepal length, and sepal width for specimens from three species.
 Train a classifier to predict the species based on the predictor measurements.